littlstar/littlstar-ios-sdk/README.md

 The Littlstar SDK provides a new iOS library that can be included to 3rd party iOS apps and that greatly simplifies building 360° video support to an app.

 Playing a single 360° video from the Littlstar back-end requires only a few lines of code.
-This is achieved by providing a component for managing all communication with the Littlstar back-end service in an asynchronous manner (**LSContentManager**), and a 360° video player component that is integrated with the Littlstar back-end so that the player can be simply dropped in to a UI layout and initialized with a video ID (**LSOrion1View**).
+This is achieved by providing a component for managing all communication with the Littlstar back-end service in an asynchronous manner (**LSContentManager**), and a 360° video player component that is integrated with the Littlstar back-end so that the player can be simply dropped in to a UI layout and initialized with a video ID (**LSPlayerView**).

 To summarize, the Littlstar SDK contains the following main components and purpose: